alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/FilterStatus-v1.md

 This interface provides the status of a filter.
 It is intended to be part of a larger object that might have multiple filters.
-Example a refrigerator with a water filter and odor filter.
+For example a refrigerator with a water filter and odor filter.
 The _producer_ has one or more filters and implements a separate interface for each filter.
 The _consumer_ is an application that is interested in the state of the filter.
 Possibly to provide an email or push notification to a consumer when a filter needs to be replaced.
-(The consumer notification portion of the use case is outside the scope of AllJoyn HAE).
+(The consumer notification portion of the use case is outside the scope of AllJoyn HAE.)

 ## Specification